sys-bio/tellurium/README.md

 The Tellurium project is funded from the NIH/NIGMS (GM081070).

+## Python support

+**Python 2** is the highest supported Python version at the time of writing, due to the fact that not all packages included in Tellurium are Python 3 compatible.

 ## Installation Instructions

 Tellurium is availlable as a self-contained installer or as an installable collection of packages via the Anaconda package manager.